CHCAA-EDUX/scientific-computing-01/classes/class4.md

 ## Conceptuals ##
 0. What is the difference between a class and an object?
-1. In Python, what is the difference between a method and a function?
+1. What is the difference between a method and a function?
 2. What with wrong in the following code:

 ```py